 The collision when it came was brutal, and the heavier Greek soldiers came off by far the better.
 The Persians had placed their best men in the centre but their flanks consisted of poorly armed levies, while the Greek left was commanded in person by Callimachus, and the right was overseen by Arimnestos, the leader of the Plataeans.

 Now surrounded on all sides, the elite Persian troops broke and ran, and many drowned in the local swamps in a desperate attempt to flee.
-More fled to their ships, and though the Athenians were able to capture seven as the desperate men clambered aboard, most got away.
 It was here that Callimachus was killed in the mad rush to catch the Persians, and according to one account his body was pierced by so many spears that it remained upright even in death.

 Despite the death of their commander, the Greeks had won a stunning victory for very minor losses.
 While thousands of Persians lay dead on the field, Herodotus reports only 192 Athenians and 11 Plataeans killed (though the true figure might be closer to 1000.)